yedpodtrzitko/godot-docs/classes/class_navigationagent3d.rst

 - void **set_use_3d_avoidance** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **get_use_3d_avoidance** **(** **)**

-If ``true`` the agent calculates avoidance velocities in 3D for the xyz-axis, e.g. for games that take place in air, unterwater or space.
-The 3D using agent only avoids other 3D avoidance using agent's.
-The 3D using agent only reacts to radius based avoidance obstacles.
-The 3D using agent ignores any vertices based obstacles.
-The 3D using agent only avoids other 3D using agent's.
+If ``true``, the agent calculates avoidance velocities in 3D omnidirectionally, e.g. for games that take place in air, underwater or space.
+Agents using 3D avoidance only avoid other agents using 3D avoidance, and react to radius-based avoidance obstacles.
+They ignore any vertex-based obstacles.

-If ``false`` the agent calculates avoidance velocities in 2D along the xz-axis ignoring the y-axis.
-The 2D using agent only avoids other 2D avoidance using agent's.
-The 2D using agent reacts to radius avoidance obstacles.
-The 2D using agent reacts to vertices based avoidance obstacles.
-The 2D using agent only avoids other 2D using agent's.
-2D using agents will ignore other 2D using agents or obstacles that are below their current position or above their current position including :ref:`height<class_NavigationAgent3D_property_height>` in 2D avoidance.
+If ``false``, the agent calculates avoidance velocities in 2D along the x and z-axes, ignoring the y-axis.
+Agents using 2D avoidance only avoid other agents using 2D avoidance, and react to radius-based avoidance obstacles or vertex-based avoidance obstacles.
+Other agents using 2D avoidance that are below or above their current position including :ref:`height<class_NavigationAgent3D_property_height>` are ignored.

 .. rst-class:: classref-item-separator